lindseypgill/servicemanager-config/servicemanager-config/customize/service-manager-capture-forms.md

 Limit Portal Search to Name
 If set to No the post code and site ID are included in the search.
 If set to Yes then only the name of the site name is searched on.
 Info Message
-Add a longer descriptive message explaining to the user how to use the form Hide Customer's Site
+Add a longer descriptive explaining to the user how to use the form Hide Customer's Site
 Select Yes to always have this tab hidden
 Hide Company Sites